Annuity Scams

 Annuity “churning” occurs when dishonest insurance agents convince annuity owners to trade annuity contracts for other ones from the same company.
 Clients may owe additional premiums or lose value on the policies previously owned.
 While the consumers usually come out in a losing position, the agents pad their pockets with sales commissions.

 “Twisting” and “churning” are fraudulent activities, but exchanging an old annuity for a new one isn’t always a bad idea.
-That said, a good will always make sure an exchange is beneficial to an annuitant.
+That said, a good insurance agent or financial professional will always make sure an exchange is beneficial to an annuitant.

 Annuities Explained Preview